Expansion Mono-Block: EMB Bullets Explained

-The Expansion Mono Block or EMB line is Fiocchi’s premier low penetration and rapid expansion ammo created exclusively for defense use.
-As of 2015, you’ll only find this in the 9mm Luger variety making it a very specialized round comparable to Federal Premium’s Hydra-Shock personal defense rounds.
-The EMB’s are part of the Extrema brand from Fiocchi and share some similarities with traditional hollow points and other expanding ammunition.
+The Expansion Mono-Block, or EMB, line is Fiocchi’s premier low-penetration and rapid-expansion ammo, created exclusively for defense use.
+As of 2015, you’ll only find this in the 9mm Luger variety, making it a very specialized round comparable to Federal Premium’s Hydra-Shock personal defense rounds.
+The EMBs are part of the Extrema brand from Fiocchi, sharing some similarities with traditional hollow points and other expanding ammunition.

-Hollow Point – If you’ve shot a random hollow point from your pistol you know that you can sometimes get mixed results when it comes to accuracy and uniformity in damage to a target.
-One shot may mushroom to the left while one will go to the right and everything in between.
-This non-uniform expansion is very detrimental to consistent and reliable performance, not only in flight path, but also in the likelihood that the bullet will stay together as it expands.
-This loss of material from the bullet decreases penetration.
-Another issue is that the tradtional hollow point can "clog" with clothing and other material which makes expansion less reliable.
+If you’ve shot a random hollow point from your pistol, then you understand what it's like to get mixed results when it comes to accuracy and uniformity in damage to a target.
+One shot may mushroom to the left, while the other goes to the right.
+This non-uniform expansion is detrimental to consistent and reliable performance – not only in flight path, but also in the likelihood that the bullet will stay together as it expands.
+Another issue is that the tradtional hollow point can "clog" with clothing and other material, which makes expansion less reliable.

-Fiocchi EMB – This company has taken time to develop this particular round to function the same way as a hollow point but with a more uniform and predictable delivery every time.
-These rounds are made to penetrate through cloth then about six inches into the target without over penetrating.
-The design of the bullet allows for expansion that is much more uniform than other designs.
-It’s made from a lead free material and lead free primer so lead buildup from excessive range shooting won’t be an issue if you use it in that capacity.
+Fiocchi has taken time to develop this particular round to ensure it functions the same way as a hollow point, but with more predictable delivery and uniform expansion.
+These rounds are made to penetrate through cloth, then about six inches into the target, without over-penetrating.
+And its lead-free material and lead-free primer make lead buildup from excessive range shooting a non-issue.

-As with similar bullet styles, these are meant to be loaded in your home defense or concealed carry weapon.
-Should you need to use them, they are designed to reduce overpenetration and are less likely to damage property or people behind the target.
+As with similar bullet styles, these are meant to be loaded into your home-defense or concealed carry weapon.
+Should you need to use them, they are designed to reduce over-penetration and are less likely to damage property or people behind the target.
 The EMB is safer than a normally shaped bullet because it’s been designed to expand the moment it hits the right amount of resistance.
 This resistance is usually based on ballistics gelatin that simulates a person or large animal.
-When it hits, the tip folds down around the center creating a large wound cavity to quickly stop an aggressor.
+When it hits, the tip folds down around the center, creating a large wound cavity to quickly stop an aggressor.

 The safety factor is what makes these so appealing.
-Not having to worry about shooting through multiple walls or accidentally hitting an innocent bystander on accident is a huge relief and can take a lot of worry out of owning a home or self-defense weapon.
-This concern is illustrated here.
+Not having to worry about shooting through multiple walls or accidentally hitting an innocent bystander on accident is a huge relief, and can take a lot of worry out of owning a home or self-defense weapon.

-Some places in the US and around the world don’t allow the use of hollow points as concealed carry ammo or have banned it outright in certain areas.
-You will need to double check before you use this as a defense ammo as it’s technically a hollow point.
-Some regions have different definitions of that so it’s better to be safe than sorry.
+Some places in the U.S. and around the world don’t allow the use of hollow points as concealed carry ammo, or have banned it outright in certain areas.
+Be sure to double check before you use this as a defense ammunition, as it’s technically a hollow point.
+Some regions have different definitions of that, so it’s better to be safe than sorry.